What is self-harm?

 In general, adults tend to be at a lower risk of self-harm, but there are certain groups of adults who do have a higher risk, for example:

-- Members of the LGBTIQ+ community who may have been discriminated against and experienced stigma because of their identity.
+- Members of the LGBTQIA+ community who may have been discriminated against and experienced stigma because of their identity.

 - Veterans of the armed forces who have experienced traumatic life events.